DeeVine/slack-bolt-app/README.md

 Run app with command 'node app.js' or 'npm run start'

-todo:
+<b>Current functionality:</b>
+- Users in "bot_admins" channel can use the slash command /postallchannels to send a message to all channels that both the user and app are a member of.
+- To clarify, only “master” admins who are in every private channel would be able to post to all channels at once.
+All other admins would only be able to post to channels they are a member of.

+<b>In progress:</b>
-[x] validate user is in admin channel to submit slash command [x] update app icon
+- [x] validate user is in admin channel to submit slash command
-[ ] update modal messaging
-[ ] change admin channel name
-[ ] create app for Sentry workspace
-    [ ] test another app with diff secrets, then setup Sentry workspace [ ] set up new secrets in google cloud
-    [ ]
-[ ] look up method to auto add bot to new channels
+- [ ] look up method to auto add app to new channels
-[ ] plan for how to run & maintain bot on multiple workspaces
+- [ ] plan for how to run & maintain bot on multiple workspaces, probably need build scripts in cloud run

-[ ] Bot will only post to channels that the bot and user are a member of.
-So in order to post to every private channel, the current user invoking /postallchannels must also be a member of all private channels.
+- [ ] Look into possibility of deleting a message posted by the app
+- [ ] Look into unfurling images/links